 This is a story you won't want to miss.
-Learn how an unexpected flood taught Albany, Georgia a lot about FEMA and being prepared for natural disasters.
+Learn how an unexpected flood taught Albany, Louisiana a lot about FEMA and being prepared for natural disasters.

 Gary Glascock feels confident now that he and his team are prepared for a natural disaster, but it hasn't always been that way.
 After the "Great Flood of 2016" ravaged Albany, Louisiana in August of that year, he's had to learn a lot of hard truths, as hindsight forces us to do.
 As Building/Planning Manager of the town, among other job responsibilities, he now has a story that every town should hear.